Rildok Sherpa Smashed Potato Soup

 Serve Rildok as a light main meal or as an impressive starter for a Nepali themed dinner.
 I like to offer extra chili or Sichuan pepper at the table for everyone to adjust spice to their liking.
 You can pair it with flatbreads or simple steamed greens for a heartier feast.

 A bowl of soup with potatoes and herbs.
-Pin it

 A bowl of soup with potatoes and herbs. | recipebyme.com